ivangfr/springboot-ldap-testcontainers/README.md

    Response Body: It is public.
    ```

-3. Click `Authorize` button (green-white one, located at top-right of the page)
+3. Click `Authorize` button (green-white one, located at the top-right of the page)

-4. In the form that opens, provide the `Bill Gates` credentials, i.e, username `bgates` and password `123`.
+4. In the form that opens, provide the `Bill Gates` credentials, i.e., username `bgates` and password `123`.
 Then, click `Authorize` button, and to finalize, click `Close` button

 5. Click `GET /api/private` to open it; then click `Try it out` button and, finally, `Execute` button.